Self Directed IRA Rules

-Self-directed IRAs and other plans provide a great deal of freedom, flexibility, and choice of alternative investments.
-They are also governed by a set of rules that self-directed investors must be aware of and follow.
+Self-directed IRAs provide a great deal of freedom, flexibility, and choice of alternative investments.
+They are also governed by a set of self-directed IRA rules that investors must be aware of and follow.

-There are two types of limitations in regards to IRA investments: restrictions on the types of investments that can be held in an IRA, and certain transactions that are prohibited.
+- Prohibited holdings – the restrictions on the types of investments that can be held in an IRA

-Fortunately, these restrictions are minimal.
-The Internal Revenue Code Section 4975 permits you to invest your IRA into any type of asset other than life insurance and collectibles, such as art work, antiques, stamps, etc. Prohibited transactions governed by IRC 4975 include any transaction between your IRA and yourself or other disqualified persons, or any disqualified person receiving a current benefit from the assets in your IRA.
+Prohibited transactions include any transaction between your IRA and yourself or other disqualified persons, or any disqualified person receiving a current benefit from the assets in your IRA.